 In 2008 Vadim Chaimovich recorded a CD with works by Haydn and Mozart for the Italian classical music label Sheva.
 His second CD featuring works by Rachmaninoff, Mendelssohn and Chopin appeared in 2010.
 His third live CD "Kontraste" appeared in 2013 and received two prestigious Global Music Awards.
 As of recent, three digital-only albums comprising about fifty piano pieces ranging from Bach to Rachmaninoff were released in 2015 to 2017 by Lynne Publishing (Norway).

 Meanwhile film and TV placements of Vadim's recordings include such feature films as the US comedy "Mop King" (2013), such shorts as "Waiting for a Stranger" (2011) and "Killing Time" (2015), a TV Series "#LoveMonkeyChocolateFlowers" (2014 – 2015) and a 2014 drama "Female Pervert" by Jiyoung Lee as well as the Annecy International Animated Film Festival award winning cartoon " Sidewalk Scribble" (2011) by Peter Lowey.

-With about forty million views up to date, Vadim's interpretation of the famous "Nocturne Op.
+With more than forty million views up to date, Vadim's interpretation of the famous "Nocturne Op.
 9 No. 2" by Frédéric Chopin is among the most popular classical recordings on the video platform.